eladnoor/equilibrator/classic_rxns/source/tca.rst

 Since we added two carbons from acetyl-CoA to oxaloacetate to form citrate, citrate must have 6 carbons.
 This means that it must be decarboxylated one time to form α-ketoglutarate.
 Due to the mechanism of enzymes carrying out oxidative decarboxylation, `citrate must be isomerized to isocitrate <https://www.ncbi.nlm.nih.gov/books/NBK22427/>`_.
 It can then undergo oxidative decarboxylation

-isocitrate + NAD+ ⇌ α-ketoglutarate + CO2 + NADH
+isocitrate + NAD\ :sup:`+` ⇌ α-ketoglutarate + CO\ :sub:`2` + NADH

-to form αKG and close the cycle.
+to form α-KG and close the cycle.
 The net reaction of this arm of the cycle is

-oxaloacetate + acetyl-CoA + NAD+ + H2O ⇌ α-ketoglutarate + CO2 + NADH + CoA
+oxaloacetate + acetyl-CoA + NAD\ :sup:`+` + H\ :sub:`2`\ O ⇌ α-ketoglutarate + CO\ :sub:`2` + NADH + CoA

 and is quite favorable with a Δ\ :sub:`r`\ G'\ :sup:`m` ≈ -40 kJ/mol.
 Putting together the two arms of the TCA cycle, we see that acetyl-CoA is added to oxaloacetate, oxidatively decarboxylated once to α-ketoglutarate, which is subsequently oxidatively decarboxylated once and oxidized twice to remake oxaloacetate.
-The two decarboxylations and 4 reduced electron carriers formed (3 NADH and 1 FADH2) account for the 2 carbons and 8 e- introduced to the cycle by the acetyl group of acetyl-CoA.
+The two decarboxylations and 4 reduced electron carriers formed (3 NADH and 1 FADH\ :sub:`2`) account for the 2 carbons and 8 e- introduced to the cycle by the acetyl group of acetyl-CoA.

 .. figure:: _static/_images/tca_cycle.svg
    :alt: The TCA Cycle